agimus/agimus-demos-ur10-pointing/talos/calibration/contact/README.md

 ```

 ## On the robot

+On talos-1c and talos-1m, the code is deployed into directory
+`/home/pal/deployed_ws`.

 Make sure that all terminals in the console and on the robot have the following
 environment variables set: